-A growing number of countries are more stringently regulating the collection and use of consumers' "personal data" (names, home and office contact information and other data).
+A growing number of countries are more stringently regulating the collection and use of consumers' "personal data" (names, home, and office contact information and other data).

-In addition, many countries regulate personal data of company representatives in business to business transactions.
+In addition, many countries regulate personal data of company representatives in business-to-business transactions.
 A few countries even regulate the privacy of information relating to corporations.
-MicroSave is committed to handling personal data responsibly and incompliance with applicable privacy laws.
+MSC is committed to handling personal data responsibly and in compliance with applicable privacy laws.

-Do make sure you
+Do make sure:

-- i.
-Learn and comply with the following as they apply to personal data including: - Applicable laws and regulations of jurisdictions from which the personal data is collected and in which it is processed or used. - Any contractual obligations that apply. - ii.
-Collect, process and use personal data for legitimate business purposes only. - iii.
-Use "anonymous" data (names removed and not identifiable) or "aggregated" data (summarized so as not to be identifiable to an individual) instead of personal data where appropriate or required. - iv.
-Limit access to personal data to individuals who need it for a legitimate business purpose. - v.
-Use care to prevent unauthorised access in processing of personal data or accidental loss or destruction of personal data.
+- To learn and comply with the following as they apply to personal data including: - Applicable laws and regulations of jurisdictions from which the personal data is collected and in which it is processed or used. - Any contractual obligations that apply. - To collect, process and use personal data for legitimate business purposes only. - To use "anonymous" data (names removed and not identifiable) or "aggregated" data (summarized so as not to be identifiable to an individual) instead of personal data where appropriate or required. - To limit access to personal data to individuals who need it for a legitimate business purpose.

-vi.
-If you learn that Personal data has been used in violation of this policy or your business's privacy implementing procedures, or if you learn that the security of any system or device containing personal data has been compromised, immediately notify your manager, Regional Managing Director or Human Resource representative.
+- To prevent unauthorized access in processing of personal data or accidental loss or destruction of personal data. - If you learn that personal data has been used in violation of this policy or your business's privacy implementing procedures, or if you learn that the security of any system or device containing personal data has been compromised, immediately notify your manager, Regional Managing Director or Human Resource representative.

 f.
-Confidentiality Obligations
+Confidentiality obligations

-"At MicroSave, you are responsible for maintaining the confidentiality of information entrusted to you as a result of your roles with the Company, except when disclosure is authorized or legally mandated.
-The sensitive nature of the investment business requires that MicroSave keep its customers' confidence and trust.
-You must be continuously sensitive to the confidential and privileged nature of the information to which you have access concerning MicroSave and its clients and customers, and must exercise the utmost discretion when discussing any work-related matters with third parties.
-Furthermore, you must use best efforts to avoid unintentional disclosure by applying special are when storing or transmitting confidential information.
-You must safeguard the Company's confidential information and not disclose it to a third party (other than a third party having a duty of confidentiality to MicroSave) without the prior consent of the MicroSave Directors'.
+At MSC, you are responsible for maintaining the confidentiality of information entrusted to you as a result of your roles with the Company, except when disclosure is authorized or legally mandated.
+The sensitive nature of the investment business requires that MSC keeps its customers' confidence and trust.
+You must be continuously sensitive to the confidential and privileged nature of the information to which you have access concerning MSC and its clients and customers and must exercise the utmost discretion when discussing any work-related matters with third parties.

+Furthermore, you must use best efforts to avoid unintentional disclosure by applying special care when storing or transmitting confidential information.
+You must safeguard the Company's confidential information and not disclose it to a third party (other than a third party having a duty of confidentiality to MSC) without the prior consent of the MSC's Directors.

-"Confidential information" includes but is not limited to information, knowledge, ideas, documents or materials that are owned, developed or possessed by MicroSave or that in some other fashion are related to confidential or proprietary matters of MicroSave, its business, customers, shareholders, employees, agents, consultants, retainers, subcontractors etc. It includes all business, product, marketing, financial, accounting, personnel, operations, supplier, technical and research information.
-It also includes computer systems, software, documentation, creations, inventions, literary works, developments, discoveries and trade secrets.
-Confidential information includes any non-public information of MicroSave that might be of use to competitors, or harmful to MicroSave or its customers, if disclosed.
+Confidential information includes but is not limited to information, knowledge, ideas, documents, or materials that are owned, developed, or possessed by MSC or that in some other fashion are related to confidential or proprietary matters of MSC, its business, customers, shareholders, employees, agents, consultants, retainers, subcontractors, etc.

+It includes all business, product, marketing, financial, accounting, personnel, operations, supplier, technical and research information.
+It also includes computer systems, software, documentation, creations, inventions, literary works, developments, discoveries, and trade secrets.
+Confidential information includes any non-public information of MSC that might be of use to competitors, or harmful to MSC or its customers if disclosed.

-You hereby confirm to comply with the confidentiality obligations mentioned herein, not only for the duration of their employment or service or engagement with MicroSave, but also after the end of their employment or service or engagement with the Company.
-These confidential obligations are in addition to the obligations mentioned in your employment/Retainers contract with MicroSave.
+Employees hereby confirm to comply with the confidentiality obligations mentioned herein, not only for the duration of their employment or service or engagement with MSC but also after the end of their employment or service or engagement with the Company.
+These confidential obligations are in addition to the obligations mentioned in their employment/retainers contract with MSC.

-Unauthorized access and/or disclosure of confidential information will result in disciplinary action, up to and including termination of employment and may also result in civil or criminal penalties under central, state or local law."
+Unauthorized access and/or disclosure of confidential information will result in disciplinary action, including termination of employment and may also result in civil or criminal penalties under central, state, or local law.